Need a report that reflects how COVID-19 has impacted this market and its growth?

 - With the growth in renewables, especially wind energy, which is located remotely, new transmission lines are needed to be installed, which is a robust task operationally and financially as well.

-The Mexico power market is partially fragmented.
-The major companies include Enel S.p.A., Comision Federal de Electricidad, Iberdrola SA, Acciona SA, Petroleos Mexicanos, and others
+The Mexico power market is moderately fragmented.
+Some of the major companies operating in the market include Enel S.p.A., Comision Federal de Electricidad (CFE), Iberdrola SA, Acciona SA, and Petroleos Mexicanos.

 1.1 Scope of the Study